Young Years

 "Young Years" is a song by New Zealand group Dragon, released on 3 April 1989 as the second single to be released from the group's ninth studio album Bondi Road (1989).
-"Young Years" peaked at No. 18 on the ARIA charts and No.13 on the Recorded Music NZ charts, their final Top 40 Hit to Date.
+"Young Years" peaked at No. 18 on the ARIA charts and No. 13 on the Recorded Music NZ chart, their final top 40 hit to date.

 Overview

 NZOn Screen said, "Marc is celebratory in one of his last videos with the band.
 Todd — bass against the bush background — is gleeful.
-Written by keyboard player Alan Mansfield and his partner, Kiwi singer Sharon O’Neill, ‘Young Years’ gained added poignancy following Marc Hunter’s death in 1998.
+Written by keyboard player Alan Mansfield and his partner, Kiwi singer Sharon O’Neill, ‘Young Years’ gained added poignancy following Marc Hunter's death in 1998.